 The benchmark levels (BMLs) are set out in an Annex of the legislation.
 BMLs are generic performance indicators for the food categories covered by the Regulation.
 They are not maximum limits and are not intended to be used for enforcement purposes.
 BMLs are to be used by FBOs to gauge the success of the mitigation measures.

-Industry guidance on acrylamide mitigation has also been developed by various food sectors at national and EU level including the acrylamide tool box maintained by Food Drink Europe.
+Industry guidance on acrylamide mitigation has also been developed by various food sectors at national and international level including the acrylamide tool box maintained by Food Drink Europe.